Adaptive traffic light control in Kuopio

 Public transport

-The system will help in favouring public transport.
+The system will help in prioritising public transport.
 Public transport routes are programmed into the system in advance.
 The system can provide benefits to buses in such a way that the delays of buses are minimal throughout the route, which passes through the adaptive area.

 Implementation of the system and adjustments